Private equity investors are transforming the data centre landscape, report finds

 - The number of new private equity investors is increasing.

-According to the report, the scale of the data centre investments can be huge - running into billions of US dollars for a large campus-based facility - such as the Start Up campus (Sines 4.0) in Portugal at US$3.97 billion when complete.
+According to the report, the scale of the data center investments can be huge - running into billions of US dollars for a large campus-based facility - such as the Start Up campus (Sines 4.0) in Portugal at US$3.97 billion when complete.

-DCP states that real estate companies such as Lendlease are creating joint ventures with a SWF (Sovereign Wealth Fund) or more often via a private equity partner to spread the cost and risk of large hyperscale data centres investment in new markets.
+DCP states that real estate companies such as Lendlease are creating joint ventures with a SWF (Sovereign Wealth Fund) or more often via a private equity partner to spread the cost and risk of large hyperscale data centers investment in new markets.

-It is significant that private equity funds are willing to invest in large-scale hyperscale facilities in relatively new markets, with new power per facility of 50 MW to 100 MW or more - whilst established data centre providers typically invest in their existing metros as a lower risk strategy.
+It is significant that private equity funds are willing to invest in large-scale hyperscale facilities in relatively new markets, with new power per facility of 50 MW to 100 MW or more - whilst established data center providers typically invest in their existing metros as a lower risk strategy.

-The report also finds that private equity funds are focusing on markets where there is a shortage of high-quality hyperscale data centre capacity with new space being built outside the main capital city area.
+The report also finds that private equity funds are focusing on markets where there is a shortage of high-quality hyperscale data center capacity with new space being built outside the main capital city area.

-Finally, DCP forecasts that the amount of private equity data centre investment is forecast to increase from US$8 billion up to US$13.3 billion from the end of 2021 to the end of 2025 - an overall growth of 66% over the four year period.
+Finally, DCP forecasts that the amount of private equity data center investment is forecast to increase from US$8 billion up to US$13.3 billion from the end of 2021 to the end of 2025 - an overall growth of 66% over the four year period.